6 Marriage Tips From a Divorce Lawyer

 You’re in a committed relationship, bravo.
 But what if things take a turn?
 Or you hit an unexpected rough patch?
-We asked seasoned, Manhattan-based divorce attorney Cari Rincker, owner of Rincker Law, to share her advice for the best ways to divorce-proof your marriage.
+We asked seasoned, Manhattan-based divorce attorney Cari Rincker, owner of Rincker Law, to share her advice for the best marriage tips to divorce-proof your relationship.

 When people are going through a divorce, they are almost always fighting over money.
 More often than not, financial problems—including the inability to discuss purchases or debts—are a symptom of other issues affecting the marriage.
 Couples should feel comfortable talking about money issues with one another (and revealing all) in order to keep their relationship intact.

 2. And Remember to Support Each Other Through Life Events

 It’s easy to assume the top reason for divorce is infidelity, when, in fact, it’s usually tied to a life event.
 The loss of a job or family member, serious illness or children with medical issues are all things that disrupt, well, life.
 It's nearly impossible to anticipate these hurdles, but undoubtedly, they will test a marriage bond.
 When a couple faces a challenge, they need to brace themselves and do their best to stick it out and support each other.

 3. Don’t Be Afraid to Seek Out a Therapist